alexgrejuc/ted/README.md

  Then you can edit your file by running:

 `stack exec ted-exe filename`

+Once you are done, press escape to save and quit.
+It will save to filename.ted to prevent destroying your file (this has never happened, but it's better to take precautions while it is under development).
+You may need to press escape several times; hopefully I will figure out the cause of that bug soon.

 If you do not have stack, you can load [Zipper.hs](src/Zipper.hs) and [Lib.hs](src/Lib.hs) into ghci and manipulate the internal representation of the text file manually: